The 4 Types of Data Analytics Explained With Examples

 Here are a few common ways teams use diagnostic analytics:

-- Investigating a sudden dip in website traffic by channel, device, or geography
+- Investigating a sudden dip in website traffic by drilling down by channel, device, and geography to find that mobile traffic from paid search dropped after a bid strategy change

 What is predictive analytics?

-When teams want to look ahead and anticipate what’s coming, they turn to predictive analytics.
-This type of analysis uses historical data to answer the question: “What’s likely to happen next?”
+When teams want to look ahead and anticipate what's coming, they turn to predictive analytics.
+Historical data answers the question: "What's likely to happen next?"

-By recognizing patterns in past behavior, predictive models can estimate future outcomes—helping teams plan ahead, reduce risk, and respond proactively instead of reactively.
-It’s not about getting the future exactly right; it’s about making informed forecasts that improve decision-making.
+By recognizing patterns in past behavior, predictive models can estimate future outcomes.
+This helps teams plan ahead, reduce risk, and respond proactively instead of reactively.
+It is not about getting the future exactly right.
+It's about making informed forecasts that improve decision-making.

 Predictive analytics often uses techniques like regression analysis, time series modeling, and machine learning to find trends in historical data and apply those trends to future scenarios.
 These models are trained on existing data and then refined as new data comes in.
 The more consistent and clean the data, the more accurate the predictions.